Developer Interface

 Returns:

-Generator for each monitor
+Generator for each monitor, each monitor is a dict object.

 timeseries(monitor_id)[source]